danieltjw/aifutures/README.md

 __How will aligning Narrow AI be different from friendly AGI?__

+Narrow AI does not have the independence of AGI.

 ### Narrow AI Alignment
 - Align humans with society
     - regulations and social norms